 Martin Luther, the 16th-century German Reformer, displayed crucifixes in Lutheran churches.
-Luther believed that it was possible for people to use images of Christ in wrong ways, but there are right ways to use them.
+Luther believed that it was possible for people to use images of Christ in inappropriate ways, but there are right ways to use them.
 (Also, see Protestants vs. Lutherans: What’s the Difference?)

 Luther believed that images of Christ are not inherently corrupt.
 He wrote, “Should it not be as possible for us without sin to have a crucifix or an image of Mary, as it was for the Jews and Christ himself to have an image of Caesar who, pagan and now dead, belonged to the devil?
-Indeed the Caesar had coined his image to glorify himself.
+Indeed the Caesar had coined his image to glorify himself.”

 He continues, “However, we seek neither to receive nor give honor in this matter, and are yet so strongly condemned, while Christ’s possession of such an abominable and shameful image remains uncondemned.”
-Against the Heavenly Prophets, 1525; LW, Vol. 40, 96
+(Against the Heavenly Prophets, 1525; LW, Vol. 40, 96)

 Luther believed that a crucifix or another physical representation, whether it be of God or of Mary, for example, can be used to remember a person or an event.
 In other words, Luther drew a distinction between using images to remember and using images to worship.

-He writes, “[M]y image breakers must also let me keep, wear, and look at a crucifix or a Madonna . . . as long as I do not worship them, but only have them as memorials.”Ibid., 86, 88
+He writes, “[M]y image breakers must also let me keep, wear, and look at a crucifix or a Madonna . . . as long as I do not worship them, but only have them as memorials.”
+(Ibid., 86, 88)

 “But images for memorial and witness, such as crucifixes and images of saints, are to be tolerated . . .
-And they are not only to be tolerated, but for the sake of the memorial and the witness they are praiseworthy and honorable . . .”Ibid., 91
+And they are not only to be tolerated but for the sake of the memorial and the witness they are praiseworthy and honorable . . .”
+(Ibid., 91)

-The French Reformer John Calvin, who was instrumental in establishing the Presbyterian church and articulated much of Reformed theology for the Protestant church, agreed with Luther on many things but using crucifixes wasn’t one of them.
+The French Reformer John Calvin, who was instrumental in establishing the Presbyterian church and articulated much of Reformed theology for the Protestant church, agreed with Luther on many things, but using crucifixes wasn’t one of them.
 (Also, see Protestant vs. Reformed: What’s the Difference?)

-Calvin believed that images like crucifixes hide the glory of God: “We think it unlawful to give a visible shape to God, because God himself has forbidden it, and because it cannot be done without, in some degree, tarnishing his glory.”The Institutes of the Christian Religion, I, 11:12)
+Calvin believed that images like crucifixes hide the glory of God: “We think it unlawful to give a visible shape to God because God himself has forbidden it, and because it cannot be done without, in some degree, tarnishing his glory.”
+(The Institutes of the Christian Religion, I, 11:12)

-Calvin established his argument, in part, on the second commandment: “In the Law, accordingly, after God had claimed the glory of divinity for himself alone, when he comes to show what kind of worship he approves and rejects, he immediately adds, ‘Thou shalt not make unto thee any graven image, or any likeness of any thing that is in heaven above, or in the earth beneath, or in the water under the earth,’ (Exod.
+Calvin established his argument, in part, on the second commandment: “In the Law, accordingly, after God had claimed the glory of divinity for himself alone when he comes to show what kind of worship he approves and rejects, he immediately adds, ‘Thou shalt not make unto thee any graven image or any likeness of any thing that is in heaven above, or in the earth beneath, or in the water under the earth’ (Exod.
 20:4).
 By these words he curbs any licentious attempt we might make to represent him by a visible shape…” (Ibid, I, 11:1)

 In a sermon on Deuteronomy, Calvin implored people not to use images of Christ: “Should we have portraitures and images, whereby only the flesh may be represented?
-Is it not a wiping away of that which is chiefest in our Lord Jesus Christ – that is, to wit, of His Divine Majesty?
-Yes!”Sermon on Deuteronomy 4:15-20) Calvin also believed Christians shouldn’t utilize empty crosses corporately or privately.
+Is it, not a wiping away of that which is chiefest in our Lord Jesus Christ – that is, to wit, of His Divine Majesty?
+Yes!”
+(Sermon on Deuteronomy 4:15-20) Calvin also believed Christians shouldn’t utilize empty crosses corporately or privately.